 Location: 30 Washington Place, Morristown

-Details: Morristown was the epicenter of Washington’s time in New Jersey.
-He was drawn to the area because of its strategic location between Philadelphia and New York.
-Today, visitors to the Morristown National Historical Park can commemorate the site of the December 1779 to June 1780 encampment at Jockey Hollow, during which time the Continental Army soldiers experienced the coldest winter on record.
-There is a museum and library dedicated to the history of the encampments and Washington.
-And outdoor lovers can enjoy bird watching, hiking, biking or horseback riding.
-While the park is only open intermittently during the winter, the museum and nearby Ford Mansion will be open on February 20 for President’s Day.
+Details: Morristown was the epicenter of Washington’s time in New Jersey, particularly because of its strategic location between Philadelphia and New York.
+Today, visitors to Morristown National Historical Park can commemorate the site of the December 1779 to June 1780 encampment at Jockey Hollow, during which time the Continental Army soldiers experienced the coldest winter on record.
+There is a museum and library dedicated to the history of the encampments, as well as Washington himself.

 More info: www.nps.gov/morr/index.htm or call 973-539-2016 x210